unraid/docs/docs/unraid-api.md

 ```

 **Why use this?**
-Ideal for developers constructing or testing GraphQL queries and mutations in a secure environment.
+Ideal for developers constructing or testing %%GraphQL|graphql%% queries and mutations in a secure environment.
 </details>

   </TabItem>